Hasselblad X1D II vs Leica X Vario

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X1D II and the X Vario are recent models that are part of the current product line-up.
-The X1D II replaced the earlier Hasselblad X1D, while the X Vario does not have a direct predecessor.
+The X1D II is a recent model that features in the current product line-up of Hasselblad.
+In contrast, the X Vario has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Vario from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D II and the Leica X Vario?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.